Shrinkhlarajpoot/GlammMakeup/README.md

 * Contains a Signup box in which user need to Signup to Glam in order to Wishlist and buy Products.

  ### [ForgetPassword Page](https://glamm.netlify.app/forget/forget)
-* Contains a Signup box in which user need to Signup to Glam in order to Wishlist and buy Products.
+* Contains a email to send reset password link if user forgot the password.

 ## Screenshot of Screens of Glam.